Murder of Susanne Lindholm: Theories

 Both police and Susanne's parents felt that the girl had been forced to enter the cellar, which was located behind three locked doors.
 However, going to the basement was unusual in the eyes of her parents, because Lindholm used to bring male guests into her room.
 In this case, the killer is believed to have been extraordinarily strong, as the 160 cm. tall Lindholm was said to have been a stubborn, athletic woman, despite her slim build.
-Instead, the caretaker theorized that the entry through the stairwell and the basement had been consensual, otherwise there would've been a ruckus.
+Instead, the caretaker theorized that the entry through the stairwell and the basement had been consensual, otherwise, there would've been a ruckus.
 In addition, her keys were found in her pockets.
 The cellar could be accessed only with a pair of said keys.
-The caretaker had checked the front doors at 9:30 PM the previous night, and found them locked.
-No external doors could've been used at either day or night, because there were doorbells.
+The caretaker had checked the front doors at 9:30 p.m. the previous night and found them locked.
+No external doors could've been used at either day or night because there were doorbells.
 Commissioner Rautaheimo noted that it was very clear that Lindholm's keys had been used, as there were no signs of forced entry.